 The next phase in the Bitcoin revolution will be the standardization of the exchanges where the coins are traded.
-Bitcoin is currently in the Wild West prospector days of its evolution.
-The planet has agreed that a Bitcoin provides a stored way of measuring value just as that gold and silver Bitcoin Evolution Scam have throughout the ages.
-Like gold and silver, Bitcoin is only worth what the other person is willing to pay you for it.
-It has resulted in cheating since trading began.
-Crooked scales and filled ore all became part of the norm as both the miners and the assayers sought to pad their bottom lines.
+Bitcoin happens to be in the open West prospector days of its evolution.
+The world has agreed a Bitcoin provides a stored way of measuring value just as that silver and gold have through the entire ages.
+Like silver and gold, Bitcoin is worth what the other person is willing to pay you for it.
+This has led to cheating since trading began.
+Crooked scales and filled ore all became portion of the norm as both miners and the assayers sought to pad their bottom lines.
 This led to governmental oversight and the creation of centralized exchanges.

 The Bitcoin dream has gone to police its community and remain beyond the physical scrutiny of any global government.
 The Utopian dream was shattered per month ago when Mt.
-Gox, undoubtedly the largest Bitcoin exchange, turn off due to a security breach and theft of around Bitcoin Evolution Review $300 million worth of Bitcoin.
+Gox, by far the largest Bitcoin exchange, turn off because of security breach and theft of around $300 million worth of Bitcoin.
 Customers who had Bitcoin on deposit with Mt.
-Gox still do not know how much they’ll get back.
-The issues at Mt.
+Gox still have no idea how much they’ll get back.
+The problems at Mt.
 Gox lay bare the cyber security argument.
 Surprisingly, Bitcoin as a currency shows remarkable resilience.
-This resilience could very well be just the boost needed to legitimize the currency and the lean towards governmental involvement that could actually help this fledgling store of value soar to its mainstream potential.
+This resilience may be just the boost had a need to legitimize the currency and the lean towards governmental involvement that may actually help this fledgling store of value soar to its mainstream potential.

 The timing of the Mt.
 Gox incident may prove to be a boon for the currency.
-Tera Group, out of Summit New Jersey, already had proposed a bilateral agreement to the Commodity Trading Futures Commission (CFTC) to begin trading Bitcoins through a swap-execution facility or, centralized Bitcoin Evolution exchange.
-Almost trading is done through swaps agreements which is why we follow the commercial traders in our own trading.
-A swap agreement is basically an insurance policy that delivers a guaranteed value at a specific point in time to protect against currency fluctuations.
+Tera Group, out of Summit NJ, already had proposed a bilateral agreement to the Commodity Trading Futures Commission (CFTC) to begin with trading Bitcoins by way of a swap-execution facility or, centralized exchange.
+Almost all commercial currency trading is done through swaps agreements which is why we follow the commercial traders inside our own trading.
+A swap agreement is basically an insurance policy that provides a guaranteed value at a particular point in time to safeguard against currency fluctuations.
 It’s what the commodity exchanges are founded on.
 The swap markets will be the superhighways of the financial industry.
-They process massive volumes while collecting a small toll on each transaction.
-Therefore, the cost on the average person swap is small but the sheer level of swaps processed makes it an enormous revenue source for all of the major banks.
+They process massive volumes while collecting a little toll on each transaction.
+Therefore, the cost on the average person swap is small however the sheer volume of swaps processed makes it a huge revenue source for all of the major banks.

-The CFTC has yet to touch upon Tera Group’s proposal.
+The CFTC has yet to comment on Tera Group’s proposal.
 We commented in November that Bitcoin had transcended novelty status and that the revenue pool was becoming too big for global banks to ignore.
-Bitcoin’s resilience when confronted with the Mt.
-Gox debacle is a testament to the energy of a global grassroots movement.
-Bitcoin must have plunged around the world as owners of Bitcoins tried to switch them for hard currency.
-The market’s response ended up being very orderly.
+Bitcoin’s resilience in the face of the Mt.
+Gox debacle is a testament to the power of a worldwide grassroots movement.
+Bitcoin should have plunged across the globe as owners of Bitcoins tried to switch them for hard currency.
+The market’s response turned out to be very orderly.
 While prices did fall across the board, the market appeared to understand that it was a person company’s problem and was therefore confined to Mt.
-Gox customers’ capability to get their money out.
-Due to this fact, Bitcoin prices have stabilized around $585.
-That is well off the December most of $1,200 but very close to the average price for the last six months.
+Gox customers’ ability to get their money out.
+Because of this, Bitcoin prices have stabilized around $585.
+This is well off the December most of $1,200 but very close to the average price for the last six months.

-The last coincidentally timed piece of the structural transformation from Bitcoin as an anarchist, alternative store of value that exists outside the institutionalized financial industry to being built-into that same economic climate is its capability to be taxed by the brick and mortar governments it was developed to circumvent.
-THE INNER Revenue Service finally decided enough will do and it wants its cut.
-The IRS has declared Bitcoin as property instead of currency and is therefore at the mercy of property laws instead of currency laws.
-This allows the IRS to obtain their share while legitimizing the need for a central exchange to ascertain value.
-In addition, it eliminates arguments with the U.S. Treasury and Congress over legal tender issues.
-It’s simply valued as a good which might be exchanged for other goods and services, barter.
+coincapcentral timed piece of the structural transformation from Bitcoin as an anarchist, alternative store of value that exists outside the institutionalized financial industry to being built-into that same economic climate is its capability to be taxed by the brick and mortar governments it had been developed to circumvent.
+THE INNER Revenue Service finally decided enough is enough also it wants its cut.
+The IRS has declared Bitcoin as property instead of currency and is therefore subject to property laws rather than currency laws.
+This enables the IRS to get their share while legitimizing the necessity for a central exchange to see value.
+It also eliminates arguments with the U.S. Treasury and Congress over legal tender issues.
+It’s simply valued as an excellent that could be exchanged for other goods and services, barter.

-Bitcoin is really a global marketplace executing transactions on an electronic network.
-That sounds a lot like the forex markets.
-Industry regulators and the banking industry are going to quickly discover that the failure of Mt.
+Bitcoin is a global marketplace executing transactions on an electric network.
+That sounds an awful lot like the forex markets.
+Industry regulators and the banking industry are likely to quickly discover that the failure of Mt.
 Gox did more to encourage the average person resolve of global Bitcoin users rather than ending this upstart’s existence.
-Private users of Bitcoin will clamor for the government to protect its people from crooked exchanges just as farmers were cheated in the grain trade of ancient Egypt or gold and cattle by assayers and stockyards in the open West.
-Tera Group could be in the right place at the proper time with the proper idea as Bitcoin may have proven itself to be self-sustaining at the retail level.
-Institutional and legal structures are increasingly being put in place to continue its evolution as the financial industry is left to determine how to monetize it.
+Private users of Bitcoin will clamor for the federal government to protect its people from crooked exchanges just as farmers were cheated in the grain trade of ancient Egypt or gold and cattle by assayers and stockyards in the open West.
+Tera Group may be in the proper place at the right time with the proper idea as Bitcoin could have proven itself to be self-sustaining at the retail level.
+Institutional and legal structures are being put in place to keep its evolution as the financial industry is left to determine how to monetize it.